spack/spack/lib/spack/docs/packaging_guide.rst

 """"""""""""""""""""""

-The ``spack test results`` command shows results for all completed test suites.
-Providing the alias or content hash limits reporting to the corresponding test suite.
+The ``spack test results`` command shows results for all completed test suites by default.
+The alias or content hash can be provided to limit reporting to the corresponding test suite.

 The ``--logs`` option includes the output generated by the associated test(s) to facilitate debugging.